What Does the Future Hold for AR and VR in Healthcare?

 VR and AR technologies have a fast-growing market.
 According to Allied Market Research, Virtual reality in the healthcare market is expected to reach $2.4 billion by 2026.
 Nevertheless, today the VR technology is experiencing some challenges for its widespread application.
 The main issue is the limited access to high-speed networks, like 5G, and low use of 5G devices.

-VR and AR are still at their experimenting level in most healthcare companies and medical institutions.
+VR and AR are still at their experimenting level in most healthcare IT companies and medical institutions.
 Though an increasing interest in using these technologies in the healthcare industry stimulates their faster development and wider implementation.
 Those companies that ignore this fact, may face challenges in providing effective services in the future and will eventually fall behind the competition.

 Virtual and Augmented realities are quickly gaining popularity in healthcare and medicine.
 They are already able to provide high-quality assistance to doctors and medical specialists in patient treatment and educate healthcare consumers on how to better care about their health.